Discoveri-org/Discoveri/README.md

   - `w` (inertia weight, default value = `0.5`): high values of this coefficient reduce the variations of the velocity of the particle.
 If provided by the users, they must ensure that it is `<1` to avoid velocity divergence.
   - `initial_speed_over_search_space_size` (default value = `0.1`): the initial velocities of particles in each dimension are drawn from a uniform distribution with boundaries proportional to `initial_speed_over_search_space_size` in that dimension and to the `search_interval` size in that dimension.
   - `max_speed` (maximum speed, default value: an array with elements equal to the respective size of `search_interval` in each dimension).
-- `"IAPSO"` (Inertia weight and Acceleration coefficients PSO): version of PSO based on Wanli Yang et al 2021 J. Phys.: Conf.
-Ser.
-1754 012195, https://iopscience.iop.org/article/10.1088/1742-6596/1754/1/012195
-In this version of PSO the `c1` coefficient decreases from 2 to 0 with a `sin^2` function and the `c2` coefficient increases from 0 to 2 with a `sin^2` function (Eq.
-10 of the original article); the inertia weight decreases exponentially from `w1` (<1) to `w2` (<`w1`) (Eq.
-7 of the original article), with a speed controlled by the number `m` .
-Compared to that reference, the velocities are updated and then the positions, like in a PSO and not like in a SPSO, where the position is directly updated (hence the name IAPSO instead of IASPSO used in the article).
-The initial position, velocity of the particles and the boundary conditions are the same of the PSO.
+- `"Adaptive Particle Swarm Optimization"` (Adaptive PSO): based on from Z.-H. Zhan et al., IEEE Transactions on Systems, Man, and Cybernetics, Part B (Cybernetics) 39, 6 (2009) https://ieeexplore.ieee.org/document/4812104 .
+Based on the evolutionary state of the swarm, the coefficients `c1`, `c2` and the inertia weight `w` are updated as described in that article.
+Compared to the description in the original reference, no transition base rule is used.
 Optimizer hyperparameters:
-  - `w1` (default value = `0.9`): initial inertia weight.
-  - `w2` (default value = `0.4`): final inertia weight.
+  - `c1` (cognitive acceleration coefficient, default value = `2.0`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
+  - `c2` (cognitive acceleration coefficient, default value = `2.0`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
-  - `m` (default value = `10`): the highest value for `m`, the quickest the inertia weight will decrease.
+  - `w` (inertia weight, default value = `0.9`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the inertia weight.
   - `initial_speed_over_search_space_size` (as for the `"Particle Swarm Optimization"`, but default value = `0.1`).
+  - `max_speed`: as in the `"Particle Swarm Optimization"`.
 - `"PSO-TPME"` (PSO with Targeted, Position-Mutated Elitism), `optimizer_hyperparameters = [c1,c2,w1,w2,initial_speed_over_search_space_size,Number_of_iterations_bad_particles,portion_of_mean_classification_levels,amplitude_mutated_range_1,amplitude_mutated_range_2]`: version of the PSO based on T. Shaquarin, B. R. Noack, International Journal of Computational Intelligence Systems (2023) 16:6, https://doi.org/10.1007/s44196-023-00183-z In this version of PSO, the inertia linearly decreases from `w1` (<1) to `w2` (<`w1`) and the coefficients `c1` and `c2` (`c1+c2<4`) are fixed.
 At each iteration, the mean `mean` of the function values found by the particles is computed.
 Afterwards, two levels for the function value are defined: `mean*(1+portion_of_mean_classification_levels)` and `mean*(1-portion_of_mean_classification_levels)`, where `portion_of_mean_classification_levels<1`.
 Depending on the function value they have found compared to these two levels, at each iterations particles are classified as `good` (above the highest level), `bad` (below the lowest level) and `fair` (in between). `good` particles will behave only exploring around their personal optimum position i.e. as if `c2=0`), `bad` particles will behave only converging towards the swarm optimum position (i.e. as if `c1=0`). `fair` particles will behave as the particles of a "classic" PSO.
 Particles remaining `bad` for `Number_of_iterations_bad_particles` will be marked as `hopeless`, i.e. at the next iteration they will be relocated near the swarm optimum position.
 Compared to that reference, the level from which the levels for `bad`, `fair`, `good` particles are computed cannot decrease over the iterations: i.e. the maximum between the mean of the function values found and the mean found at the previous iteration is used as `mean`;
 furthermore, to reinitialize the particles closer to the optimum one, the mutated_amplitude scale is linearly decreasing from `amplitude_mutated_range_1` to `amplitude_mutated_range_2` (`<amplitude_mutated_range_1`) and the distribution of the coordinates in a dimension near the optimum particle is a gaussian proportional to the `search_space` size in that dimension and the mutated amplitude.